 Versions of stir-fried and braised green beans can be found across the Caribbean, like these simple Trinidadian green beans spiced with an aromatic amchar masala blend.

-This is an incredibly simple recipe, and it turns this plain-Jane veggie into a gorgeous, mouthwatering side dish you'd be proud to serve family and/or friends.
+This is an incredibly simple recipe, and it turns green beans, a plain-Jane veggie, into a gorgeous, mouthwatering side dish you'd be proud to serve family and/or friends.
+The beans are juicy and tender with the slightest bite, and each mouthful explodes with the flavor of the amchar spices.

 In Trinidad, this dish would be made with long beans (bodi), but I use regular green beans, which are more easily sourced here.